luckasRanarison/tailwind-tools.nvim/README.md

 - [tailwindcss-intellisense](https://github.com/tailwindlabs/tailwindcss-intellisense) for inspiration.
 - [document-color.nvim](https://github.com/mrshmllow/document-color.nvim) as a reference for the `textDocument/documentColor` support.
-- [tailwind-sorter.nvim](https://github.com/laytan/tailwind-sorter.nvim) which also provides sorting but using prettier.
+- [tailwind-sorter.nvim](https://github.com/laytan/tailwind-sorter.nvim) which also provides sorting but using external scripts.
 - [u/stringTrimmer](https://www.reddit.com/user/stringTrimmer/) for the nvim-cmp snippet.

 ## Contributing